magento/devdocs/src/guides/v2.3/extension-dev-guide/test/test_object-mgr.md

 menu_order: 3
 ---

-<p>Block and model class constructors declare many dependencies.
-The Magento system uses constructor [dependency injection](https://glossary.magento.com/dependency-injection).</p>
+Block and model class constructors declare many dependencies.
+The Magento system uses constructor [dependency injection](https://glossary.magento.com/dependency-injection).
-<p>To unit test such classes, you must manually create mocks for all constructor parameters before you can instantiate the class objects.
-If the number of dependencies is ten or greater, this task is time-consuming.</p>
+To unit test such classes, you must manually create mocks for all constructor parameters before you can instantiate the class objects.
+If the number of dependencies is ten or greater, this task is time-consuming.
-<p>Use the <code>\Magento\Framework\TestFramework\Unit\Helper\ObjectManager</code> helper class to simplify this task.
+Use the `\Magento\Framework\TestFramework\Unit\Helper\ObjectManager` helper class to simplify this task.
 Its methods automatically create mocks for all required dependencies.
-You can then instantiate a testing object by passing these mocks to a class constructor.</p>
+You can then instantiate a testing object by passing these mocks to a class constructor.
-<p>You can still create your custom mocks, if needed.</p>
+You can still create your custom mocks, if needed.

  {:.bs-callout-info}
 Do not use the ObjectManager helper class for classes with a small number of dependencies.